iotaledger/integration-services/documentation/docs/services/dashboard/dashboard.md

 ## Login and Registration

 This is the first page visible after opening the dashboard.
 An already created decentralized identity can be used to login.
-If no identity was created yet a new one can be registered by clicking on the *log in with DID* link.
+If no identity was created yet a new one can be registered by clicking on the *register a new DID* link.
 ![Login-Screen](/img/integration-services/dashboard/login_hd.gif)

 A new DID can be registered on this page.
 Depending on the identity template you select in the first dropdown different form fields will be shown.
 A username, first name and last name are mandatory for creating a new DID with the Person template.